pgroonga/pgroonga.github.io/news/index.md

   * Added [`pgroonga.highlight_html`](../reference/functions/pgroonga-highlight-html.html) function that highlight the specified keywords in the specified text.

-  * Added [`pgroonga.match_positions_byte`](../reference/functions/pgroonga-match-positions-byte.html) function that returns match positions of the specified keywords in the specified text.
+  * Added [`pgroonga.match_positions_byte`][match-positions-byte] function that returns match positions of the specified keywords in the specified text.
 The unit of position is byte.

   * Added [`pgroonga.query_extract_keywords`](../reference/functions/pgroonga-query-extract-keywords.html) function that returns keywords from the specified query.